cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 When the underlying batch system supports it, Makeflow supports "Remote Renaming" where the name of a file in the execution sandbox is different than the name of the same file in the DAG.
-This is currently supported by the TaskVine, Work Queue, HTCondor, and Amazon batch system.
+This is currently supported by the TaskVine, Work Queue, HTCondor, and Amazon batch systems.

 For example, `local_name->remote_name` indicates that the file `local_name` is called `remote_name` in the remote system.
 Consider the following example: